guard/guard-haml/README.md

 ### Guard notifications

-Also you can configure guard notifications (to Growl/lib-notify/Notifu) by setting `notifications` option to `true`
+You can disable Guard notifications by setting `:notifications` option to `false`:

 ```ruby
 guard 'haml', output: 'public', input: 'src', notifications: true do